Charitable for-profit entity

-The case of organizing charitable work under for-profit rules rather than as a traditional charity such as a foundation gained prominency when Google announced its Google.org branch in 2006.
+The case of organizing charitable work under for-profit rules rather than as a traditional charity such as a foundation gained prominence when Google announced its Google.org branch in 2006.
 Since then, the subject has been under both academic and public debate with U.S. law professor Eric Posner arguing in favor of expanding Charity law to include for-profit charities, while Brian Galle considered the legislative popularity of social enterprises a "race to the bottom among states competing to siphon away federal tax dollars for local businesses."

 Legal forms

 Benefit corporations

-When a company is created under corporate law it is called Benefit corporation.
+When a company is created under corporate law it is called a benefit corporation.
 This differs from a ‘B Corp’ which is qualified by B Lab to meet detailed standards for social and environmental performance.

 Being a benefit corporation can be very beneficial for the company as it allows them to legally protect their social goals by concentrating on other sectors rather than only considering profit.
 This allows the business to instead of only concentrating on the shareholders that designated them in the first place, they are able to concentrate on all stakeholders and take into consideration of their interests which can help them solve social and environmental challenges.
-The demand for corporate accountability is increasing rapidly and is at the highest it has ever been and therefore benefit corporations can differentiate their company from other leading company’s and concentrate on these customers.
+The demand for corporate accountability is increasing rapidly and is at the highest it has ever been and therefore benefiting corporations can differentiate their company from other leading companies and concentrate on these customers.

 There can be many drawbacks of a benefit corporation such as expanded reporting requirements.
 This provides shareholders of the business with sufficient information to determine whether your business is achieving its purpose and goals.
 A benefit corporation must produce an annual report for each of its shareholders so that the company can be assessed by a third party.
 The report will have to include the efforts that have been made in order to achieve a general public benefit and will all have to be stated on the annual report that should be available on the company website.

 Low-profit limited liability company

-A Low-profit limited liability company (L3C) is a low limited liability company that has a set mission of being socially beneficial similarly to the way a non-profit company has also.
-However a non-profit company will not distribute its profits the way a for-profit company does.
+A low-profit limited liability company (L3C) is a low limited liability company that has a set mission of being socially beneficial, similarly to the way a non-profit company has also.
+However, a nonprofit company will not distribute its profits the way a for-profit company does.

-A limited liability company takes advantage of both non-profit and for profit sources of capital.
+A limited liability company takes advantage of both nonprofit and for profit sources of capital.
 An L3C can attract a diverse group of creditors to finance its operations, including private foundations and socially conscious for-profit entities.